 The book has 13 chapters.
 Here is an overview of the information in the book:

-- The Patrol Method – This chapter should be a must read for all new Boy Scout parents.
-The patrol method is so very basic to Boy Scouts, but to many new parents it doesn’t make much sense.
+The Patrol Method – This chapter should be a must read for all new Boy Scout parents.
+The patrol method is so very basic to Scouts BSA, but to many new parents it doesn’t make much sense.
 “Why not find a more efficient method of doing things?”, they ask.
 This chapter explains that the patrol method allows the youth to lead and then goes on to explain the various leadership positions in the troop.

-- Adult Leadership – This chapter covers the roles of adults in a troop, from the positions for registered adults to other ways parent can support their sons in Boy Scouts.
+Adult Leadership – This chapter covers the roles of adults in a troop, from the positions for registered adults to other ways parent can support their sons in Scouts BSA.
 It also covers the concept of two-deep leadership.

-- Meetings, Activities, and Administrivia – This chapter explains what typically happens at the different types of meetings such as troop meetings, patrol meetings, and Court of Honors.
+Meetings, Activities, and Administration – This chapter explains what typically happens at the different types of meetings such as troop meetings, patrol meetings, and Court of Honors.
 It also discusses the ways different troops handle things like finances and communication.